 The Olweus Program (pronounced Ol-VAY-us) is a comprehensive approach that includes schoolwide, classroom, individual, and community components.
 The program is focused on long-term change that creates a safe and positive school climate.
 It is designed and evaluated for use in elementary, middle, junior high and high schools (K-12).
 The program’s goals are to reduce and prevent bullying problems among schoolchildren and to improve peer relations at school.
 The program has been found to reduce bullying among students, improve the social climate of classrooms, and reduce related antisocial behaviors, such as vandalism and truancy.

 This multi-week evening course is a parent training program designed for parents of adolescents who act out (those often referred to with the labels of oppositional defiant, or conduct disorder).
 Topics include reducing family conflict and arguing, improving school performance and attendance, identifying and intervening with alcohol and other drug abuse, interceding with negative peer associations (including inappropriate dating relationships up to and including gang involvement) and helping parents to set effective applicable limits.
-Download a brochure with upcoming dates and a registration form here.
-You also can register for classes online.

 Parents Who Host Lose the Most is a national campaign designed to educate parents about the health and safety risks of serving alcohol at teen parties and to increase awareness of and compliance with the Ohio Underage Drinking Laws.
 View the Wood County Educational Service Center's Parents Who Host Lose the Most public service announcement, produced in 2009.